RanggaBS/Auto-Input-Switch/API.md

 # Auto Input Switch API Documentation

-This document describes the functions exposed by the AutoInputSwitch mod through the `AUTO_INPUT_SWITCH.API` table.
-This API allows other scripts to interact with the core functionalities of AutoInputSwitch, such as getting the current input status, relevant memory pointers, detecting input, and listening to status change events.
+This document describes the functions exposed by the **Auto Input Switch** mod through the `AUTO_INPUT_SWITCH.API` table.
+This API allows other scripts to interact with the core functionalities of `AutoInputSwitch`, such as getting the current input status, relevant memory pointers, detecting input, and listening to status change events.

 ## Getting Instances